SURF Lab Diversity and Inclusion Mission Statement

 - We are committed to holding each other (i.e., all laboratory members) accountable for continuing our education, self-growth, and activism in the areas of social justice.
 This includes, but is not limited to, anti-racism training, protesting, and volunteer work.

-- During each laboratory meeting, we devote time to holding each other accountable by discussing what each lab member has done related to their education and self-growth in the areas of diversity and inclusion.
+- We devote time to holding each other accountable by discussing what each lab member has done related to their education and self-growth in the areas of diversity and inclusion.

 - We focus on helping each other unlearn our implicit and explicit biases through open and supportive discussions.